-Gr4vy launches Cloud payment orchestration, pulls in $11.1M Series A led by Nyca Partners – TechCrunch
+Gr4vy launches cloud payment orchestration, pulls in $11.1M Series A led by Nyca Partners – TechCrunch

 So, Gr4vy, acts as a conduit between retailers’ shopping carts and payment providers.
 By offering instances — says the startup — it can give retailers individualized infrastructure in the cloud.

-The launch of Gr4vy comes at a key time for online retailers as the world moves from part online shopping to almost 100% due to the pandemic.
+The launch of Gr4vy comes at a key time for online retailers as the world moves from part online shopping to almost 100% online because of the pandemic.

-GR4vy says its benefits include flexibility, customized workflows, a PCI1 Certified Gr4vy vault, a universal API, an easy modern checkout, no-code admin and centralized Transaction Reports.
+Gr4vy says its benefits include flexibility, customized workflows, a PCI1 Certified Gr4vy vault, a universal API, an easy modern checkout, no-code admin and centralized transaction reports.

-Hans Morris, managing partner of Nyca Partners said in a statement: “Very few people in the world have as much experience and insight in international payments as John and his team.
-And their vision of what is needed for merchants is spot-on: a cloud-native tool to let businesses orchestrate and optimize their payments using their intuitive interfaces (no engineering!), robust security, and simple, seamless implementation.
+Hans Morris, managing partner of Nyca Partners, said in a statement: “Very few people in the world have as much experience and insight in international payments as John and his team.
+And their vision of what is needed for merchants is spot-on: a cloud-native tool to let businesses orchestrate and optimize their payments using their intuitive interfaces (no engineering!), robust security and simple, seamless implementation.
 Much easier than managing today’s menu of complex, multiple payment platforms.”

 “As investors focused on the future of commerce infrastructure, we’re eager to continue working with John and the Gr4vy team as they simplify payments orchestration for merchants and marketplaces of all sizes,” added Steve Sarracino, founder and partner at Activant Capital.